What turns a customer into a fervent fan of a restaurant or retail food store? What type of customer does a restaurant and store owner need and want?

 In a restaurant there are so many factors that come into play it is hard to say “ingredients make the difference.”
 But time and time again, a happy customer talks about…and most importantly tweets about…that amazingly silky dessert that seemed so much better than anywhere else.
 Or that deliciously robust cup of coffee.
 Or that perfectly seasoned lamb that was so much better than at any other restaurant.
 And certainly better than ever prepared at home.

-Dig deep enough and you discover the truth.
+Dig deep enough and you discover the truth about the customer you need and want.

 - The dessert caught the customer’s eye because the crystallized flower decorating the slice made it unique, and the chocolate used was a single plantation chocolate, without soy lecithin.
 Captured and convinced!